Are you a manager or employee in an organization? Or maybe you are your own boss and own an establishment.

 12 Built Environment Technology and Innovation Pro (BETI)

-The BETI gives all the training needed to leverage technology and innovative approaches to drive productivity and profitability of built environment projects.
+The BETI gives all the training needed to leverage technology and innovative approaches to drive the productivity and profitability of built environment projects.

 13 Organisational Transformation Foundation (OTF)